DFIRScience/dfir.science/_pages/contact.md

 Thank you for your interest in DFIR.Science.
 This site started in 2008 (originally as CybercrimeTech) as a place to document opensource software for digital forensic investigations.
 Since then, we have evolved into creating [tutorials](https://youtube.com/dfirscience) to answer questions from practicing digital forensic investigators.

-We are usually the most active on [Twitter](https://twitter.com/dfirscience).
+We are usually active on [Twitter](https://twitter.com/dfirscience).

 ## Goals